raspberrypilearning/getting-started-with-the-twitter-api/en/step_1.md

 ## What you will make

-Python code which can send and receive tweets.
+A Python program which can send and receive tweets.

 ## What you will learn
  By following this guide, you will learn: